Castle, Bedford: Governance

 Castle is an unparished area, with all community services under the direct control of Bedford Borough Council.

 Following local government boundary changes in Bedford in 2011 Castle Ward previously included almost all of Bedford town centre, but only the western part of the Castle Road neighbourhood, as the eastern part of which was included in Newnham Ward.
 Castle's electoral ward boundaries then were Bromham Road and Goldington Road to the north, Denmark Street to the east, the Rope Walk to the south, and the Midland Mainline Railway to the west.
-Itwas the only Ward in the town of Bedford to be located on both sides of the River Great Ouse.
+It was the only ward in the town of Bedford to be located on both sides of the River Great Ouse.
 Castle elected two councillors to Bedford Borough Council.

 Boundary changes before the 2023 election saw the formation of a new electoral ward covering the town centre, named Greyfriars and electing one councillor.
 This extends from Harpur Street to the Midland Mainline Railway, taking in the former western part of Castle ward.
 At the same time, the Castle ward was extended eastwards from the old boundary of Denmark Street as far as Newnham Avenue and also including Aylesbury Road, Hatfield Crescent, Riseborough Road and Wendover Drive.
 The southern boundary was moved north to the River Great Ouse.
 These changes also saw the ward, which still elects two councillors, renamed Castle and Newnham.

 In 2019 Castle elected the first two Green Party councillors in Bedford.
 At the 2023 Bedford Borough Council election, Green candidates were elected to the seat for Greyfriars ward and to both seats for Castle and Newnham ward.